twilio-labs/function-templates/funlet-simple-menu/README.md

   If the environment property for an option URL is set without the environment property for the matching digits, the digits default to the number of the option: 1, 2, ..., 9, 0.
-3. Script: `MY_OPTIONS` constant with key/values for digits/URLs
+3. Script: `options` config property with key/values for digits/URLs

 ### Digits (Stage 2)